Representation Learning for Equivariant Inference with Guarantees

 Equivalent representations arise when the same group action $(\Glact): \G \times \vsX \to \vsX$ is expressed in different coordinate frames or bases.
 For instance, let $\sA_{\vsX}$ and $\sB_{\vsX}$ be two bases for $\vsX = \text{span}(\sA_{\vsX}) = \text{span}(\sB_{\vsX})$, and let $\mQ_{\sA}^{\sB}:\vsX \to \vsX$ denote the change of basis from $\sA_{\vsX}$ to $\sB_{\vsX}$, so that $\vx^\sB = \mQ_{\sA}^{\sB} \vx^{\sA}$ for all $\vx^{\sA} \in \vsX$.
 Then the group action admits equivalent representations, $\rep[\vsX]^\sA \sim \rep[\vsX]^\sB$, since

 \end{definition}

 To reveal the modular structure of symmetric vector spaces, we often change bases to decompose them into subspaces stable under the action of the group $\G$, termed $\G$-stable subspaces.
-This decomposition mirrors how a symmetry group breaks down into subgroups and is essential for analyzing and simplifying group representations.
+This decomposition mirrors how a symmetry group can be broken down into products and direct products of smaller groups and is essential for analyzing and simplifying group representations.
 We introduce the following definition.

 \begin{definition}[$\G$-stable and irreducible subspaces] Let $\vsX$ be a vector space endowed with a group action $(\Glact)$ of the symmetry group $\G$.
 A subspace $\vsX' \subseteq \vsX$ is said to be \emph{$\G$-stable} if the action of any group element on any vector in the subspace remains within the subspace, that is,